ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   the setup algorithm computed jointly by the aggregators before the start of the PPM protocol {{?VDAF=I-D.draft-irtf-cfrg-vdaf}}).
 [OPEN ISSUE: This is yet to be specified.
 See issue#161.]

+The helper stores a bearer token used to authenticate HTTP requests from the leader.
+Likewise, the leader stores a bearer token to authenticate HTTP request from the collector.
+The authentication mechanism is described in
+{{https-sender-auth}}.

 Finally, the collector is configured with the HPKE secret key corresponding to `collector_hpke_config`.